TL;DR

 2.3 Section 21 abolished (May 2026)

 No-fault evictions end on 1 May 2026.
 After using the new Ground 1A (sale) to regain possession, landlords cannot re-let the property (including as an Airbnb) for 12 months.
-For the full guide, see our article on Section 21 abolition.
+For the full guide, see the article on Section 21 abolition.

 3. Tax changes already in effect

 The Furnished Holiday Lettings tax regime was abolished from April 2025.
 London hosts have lost unrestricted mortgage interest deduction, capital allowances, and Business Asset Disposal Relief.
 Mortgage interest is now restricted to a 20% basic rate tax credit.
-For the full breakdown, see our guide to Airbnb tax in the UK.
+For the full breakdown, see the guide to Airbnb tax in the UK.

 The 100% council tax premium on second homes is being rolled out by councils across England from April 2025.
 If your London property does not qualify for business rates (140/70-day threshold), you may face double council tax.
-See our guide to Airbnb council tax.
+See the guide to Airbnb council tax.

 4. What to do now